 What are the Project Objectives?

-- The identification of at least 30 different and effective women leaders in 10 different sectors to participate in the Cypriot Women’s Leadership Network “core group”
+- The identification of effective Cypriot woman leaders in different sectors to participate in the Cypriot Women’s Leadership Network “core group”.

 Cluster: a bunch, a bundle, a collection… a group of similar things or people positioned or occurring closely together.

 Green Cluster is a new initiative being developed by AKTI Project and Research Centre.
 It is a dynamic form of collaboration aiming to strengthen joint activities, to increase innovation, networking, trust building, business development and business environments.

 The Green Cluster emerges from a need to bring together businesses with a common interest, the environment, in a collective that will promote business growth and extroversion, will allow access to funds and will encourage and support the creation of start-ups.
 Watch our Green Cluster video.

 The Green Cluster aims to bring together individuals and companies working in the environment and green sector in Cyprus.
 The aim is to identify individuals that could both contribute and benefit from the creation of the Cluster, since it is envisioned that the Cluster will work symbiotically.

 The main activities of the Cluster will involve: